rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

             self.value = value
             self.next = next

-And we would create the linked list above in this way:
+And we would create the example linked list above in this way:

 ::